clungu/clungu.github.io/_posts/2018-06-14-Monitoring media for terrorisim with AI.md

-The interesting thing about embeddings right now is that we can also use them to make inteligent "Google-like" queries:
+The interesting thing about embeddings right now is that we can also use them to make intelligent "Google-like" queries:
-    - "Air force" + "New York" + "Bombbings" + "1980" -> "John Malcom"
+    - "Air force" + "New York" + "Bombings" + "1980" -> "John Malcom"

 # Clustering the event_embeddings

-The final step in our jurney is to cluster all the embeddings into common groups.
+The final step in our journey is to cluster all the embeddings into common groups.

-Most of the known clustering algorithms require us to input the desired number of clusters beforehad, which obviously is not the case for us.
+Most of the known clustering algorithms require us to input the desired number of clusters beforehand, which obviously is not the case for us.

-Foretunately there are a couple of algorithms that automatically estimate the "best" number of clusters.
+Fortunately there are a couple of algorithms that automatically estimate the "best" number of clusters.

 We will be using AffinityPropagation, but [MeanShift](http://www.clungu.com/Mean-Shift/) is another good approach whose internals I've [described previously on my blog](http://www.clungu.com/Mean-Shift/).